 Follow the recommended immunization schedule for your province or territory.

 Routine vaccination is offered at no charge to Canadians, but schedules may differ among provinces and territories.
 Click here to learn more about the recommended schedule for your province or territory.

 Q: Do vaccines contain human cells or tissues?

-No. Vaccines do not contain human cells or tissue.
+No. Vaccines do not contain human cells, blood or tissue.

 Human cell lines may be used in the early stages of production to grow viruses for vaccine production.
 All cells, however, are removed during the purification stage of vaccine development; therefore, there are no human cells in the actual vaccine that you receive or your child receives.